groovybits/rscap/README.md

-# rsCap: proxy pcap captured mpegts packets to zeromq pub/sub
+## rsCap: packet capture of MpegTS/SMPTE2110 streams for proxy as ZeroMQ

 Proxy an MpegTS network stream over ZeroMQ.
 Capture the TS using pcap with filter rules for specifying